apache/cassandra/src/java/org/apache/cassandra/index/sai/README.md

 architectural character (and even some actual code), but makes significant improvements in a number of areas:

 - The on-disk/SSTable index formats for both string and numeric data have been completely replaced.
-Strings are indexed on disk using our proprietary on-disk byte-ordered trie data structure, while numeric types are indexed using Lucene's balanced kd-tree.
+Strings are indexed on disk using our proprietary on-disk byte-ordered trie data structure, while numeric types are indexed using a balanced tree.
 - While indexes continue to be managed at the column level from the user's perspective, the storage design at the column index level is row-based, with related offset and token information stored only once at the SSTable level.
 This drastically reduces our on-disk footprint when several columns are indexed on the same table.